rextechs/AzureIoTBootcamp/Day1-HOL2.md

 - Dot Net Core 2.2
 https://dotnet.microsoft.com/download/thank-you/dotnet-sdk-2.2.107-windows-x64-installer

-## Key Components

 ## Step 1: Register a new Azure IoT Edge device

+In this lab, we will walk you through how to use Visual Studio Code Azure IoT Extension instead of Azure Portal Web site.

-### Sign in to access your IoT hub
+### Step 1.1 : Sign in to Azure Account

-You can use the Azure IoT extensions for Visual Studio Code to perform operations with your IoT hub.
+Using the Azure IoT extensions for Visual Studio Code to perform operations with your IoT hub.
 For these operations to work, you need to sign in to your Azure account and select the IoT hub that you are working on.

 1. In Visual Studio Code, open the **Explorer** view.

-2. At the bottom of the Explorer, expand the **Azure IoT Hub Devices** section.
+1. At the bottom of the Explorer, expand the **Azure IoT Hub Devices** section.

    ![Expand Azure IoT Hub Devices section](./images/Register-device-vscode/azure-iot-hub-devices.png)

-3. Click on the **...** in the **Azure IoT Hub Devices** section header.
+1. Click on the **...** in the **Azure IoT Hub Devices** section header.
 If you don't see the ellipsis, click on or hover over the header.

+### Step 1.2 : Select IoT Hub

-4. Choose **Select IoT Hub**.
+1. Choose **Select IoT Hub**.

-5. If you are not signed in to your Azure account, follow the prompts and sign in to your Azure account.
+1. If you are not signed in to your Azure account, follow the prompts and sign in to your Azure account.

-6. Select your Azure subscription.
+1. Select your Azure subscription.

-7. Select your IoT hub.
+1. Select your IoT hub.

-### Create a device
+## Step 2 : Create a device

 1. In the VS Code Explorer, expand the **Azure IoT Hub Devices** section.

-2. Click on the **...** in the **Azure IoT Hub Devices** section header.
+1. Click on the **...** in the **Azure IoT Hub Devices** section header.
 If you don't see the ellipsis, click on or hover over the header.

-3. Select **Create IoT Edge Device**.
+1. Select **Create IoT Edge Device**.

-4. In the text box that opens, give your device an ID.
+1. In the text box that opens, give your device an ID.

 In the output screen, you see the result of the command.
 The device info is printed, which includes the **deviceId** that you provided and the **connectionString** that you can use to connect your physical device to your IoT hub.

-### View all devices
+## Step 3 : View all devices

 All the devices that connect to your IoT hub are listed in the **Azure IoT Hub Devices** section of the Visual Studio Code Explorer.
 IoT Edge devices are distinguishable from non-Edge devices with a different icon, and the fact that they can be expanded to show the modules deployed to each device.

    ![View all IoT Edge devices in your IoT hub](./images/Register-device-vscode/view-devices.png)

-### Retrieve the connection string
+## Step 4 : Retrieve the connection string

 When you're ready to set up your device, you need the connection string that links your physical device with its identity in the IoT hub.